Vaishuhi163/GenAI/README.md

 - **Customization Options**: Customize prompts and settings to explore different writing styles and themes.

+## Repository Structure

+- This repository contains of the dataset which is used for this project and the implementation code which is stored in an IPYNB file.
+- This repository consists of a Powerpoint presentation which explains about the overall project.

+## Dataset

+The project utilizes a curated dataset of creative writing samples, including prompts and corresponding exemplary texts, to train the AI model.

 ## Getting Started

 To get started with the Creative Writing Assistant, simply open the IPython Notebook file and follow the instructions provided in the notebook cells.

-## Dataset

-The project utilizes a curated dataset of creative writing samples, including prompts and corresponding exemplary texts, to train the AI model.

 ## Usage